angular/ngSocket/README.md

 `$ ./dist.sh` For now just copies `src/ngSocket.js` to the root (bower is configured to ignore src/ and test, plus pretty much everything else)

 ## TODO
- * Add support for close method
  * Automatic re-connection when connection lost
+ * Return a promise when calling `send()`
+ * Be able to cancel a send without looking it up in an array.
+ * Add support for close method, including checking buffered amount before closing.
+ * Add `onerror` to allow applications to respond to socket errors in their own ways
  * Consider support for ArrayBuffer and Blob datatypes
- * Add `onerror` to allow applications to respond to socket errors in their own ways
  * Expand on the built-in `readyState` constants to include implementation-specific states (like "Re-connecting")
- * Return a promise when calling `send()`
- * Be able to cancel a send without looking it up in an array.
+ * Add `protocols` parameter to constructor
  * Rewrite in ES6